Kings & Queens

 Richard is defeated and killed by Henry Tudorís army at Bosworth Field.
-The Wars of the Roses come to an end.
+The Wars of the Roses and the Plantagenet dynasty come to an end.
 Richard's body is taken to Leicester where it buried at Greyfriars Church.

 Britroyals Books and Kings & Queens Family Tree Poster